 It is also a balanced audio cable, and you can use it to send either mono or stereo signals.

 An unbalanced signal flows along an audio cable with two wires, a ground, and a message.
 The signal wire transmits the audio signal, whereas the ground wire is the signal’s reference point.

 Unbalanced Cable Types

 The RCA audio cables are analog and unbalanced.
-They convey the stereo signals over a left channel and right channel.
-They don’t transmit above 25ft since they are unstable.
+They convey the stereo signals over the left and right channel, and they don’t transmit above 25ft since they are unstable.